GfSE/SAF-Specification/viewpoints/Argumentation-Assurance-Viewpoint.md

 ## Purpose
 The Argumentation Assurance Viewpoint presents claims backed up by arguments that are supported by evidence, together with the possibility to counter such claims in a similar manner.
 ## Applicability
 The Argumentation Assurance Viewpoint supports the ability to present an evidence pattern, a structure of claims, arguments, and evidence, which is a common need in systems engineering.
-It applies equally to the establishment of traceability, definition of safety cases, and even the presentation of business cases.
+It applies equally to the establishment of traceability, definition of safety assurance cases, and even the presentation of business cases.
 ## Presentation
-A block definition diagram (BDD) featuring a claim-argument-evidence (C-A-E) pattern.
+A block definition diagram (BDD) featuring a claim-argument-evidence pattern (CAE).

 ## Stakeholder
 ## Concern